aws/redshift-test-drive/core/README.md

   * Commit time metric is not available for Serverless.
   * Replay analysis currently only supports CSV format.
 PDF report generation is work in progress.
 * Workload Replicator does not support replaying federated users as this is a limitation for `GetClusterCredentials `API call.
+* Stored procedures cannot be replayed by Workload Replicator.

 ## IAM Permissions
 Below is a list of IAM permissions required to run Extract and Replay, ensure that you assume a role with the following permissions: